 The abstract of each function groups are explained in the following sections.

 Editing geographic data¶

 Geographic data handles coordinates of data and the attributes at that coordinates, such as elevation, vegetation type, vegetation density, land use.
 You can import and edit geographic data with iRIC.

 Geographic data are used to determine the attributes at each node or cell by interpolation.
-You can use river survey data also for creating a grid.
+You can use cross-section data also for creating a grid.

 The attributes that you need to input differ by the solver you use.

 iRIC can import and edit four types of geographic data: